Additional Transfer Duty Applicable for Foreign Purchaser of Residential Property

 Special rules are imposed for acquisitions in a public landholder.
-Given that these matters are often complex, we recommend that you seek legal advice for your specific circumstances involving acquisitions in a public landholder.
+Given that these matters are often complex, we recommend that you seek legal advice for your specific circumstances.

-Given the complex rules involved in determining whether or not a person or entity is a foreign acquirer, we recommend that you seek legal advice when purchasing dutiable property in Queensland.
+We recommend that foreign people seek legal advice when purchasing dutiable property in Queensland.
 Feel free to contact us at firstname.lastname@example.org or call 1300 HATZIS (1300 428 947) if you would like further clarification on AFAD regulations.

 Comments are closed.